-On the surface, forgiveness seems like such a simple concept but it can be one of the most difficult things we ever do.
+It’s the Maxwell Institute Podcast.
+I’m Blair Hodges.
+Forgiveness seems like such a simple concept, but it can be one of the most difficult things we ever do.
 Maybe someone in your life has hurt you and you’ve never been able to forgive them.
 Maybe you’ve hurt someone else and they haven’t forgiven you.
 Maybe it’s time to see if that can change.

 Mpho Tutu van Furth joins us to talk about a book she co-wrote with her father Desmond Tutu.
 It’s called The Book of Forgiving.
 It’s an invitation and a step-by-step guide to walk what the Tutu’s call the four-fold path of forgiveness.